telathos/pyRoleManager/README.md

 This will load a menu with the options.

 # Known Bugs/Issues
 The level raise code is still bugging.
-It doesn't aways reset your development points correctly.
+It doesn't always reset your development points correctly.
 The code needs to be reworked.

 ## Add-on features
 # Professions